-Are you a smoker, or someone who has previously smoked? looking for affordable Smoker life insurance cover?
-At Life Insurance Cover we find the protection you are looking for.
+Are you a smoker, or someone who has previously smoked? looking for affordable Smoker Life Insurance ?
+At Life Insurance Cover we can help find the protection you are looking for.
 Life Insurance Cover compares different insurers to quickly and easily find cover that protects you and your loved ones.

 Information About Smoking